-• Optimize Sprint Strategy (§4.2).
-Given the probability of tripping the breaker P{trip} , each agent optimizes her sprinting strategy to maximize her performance.
-She sprints if performance gains from doing so exceed some threshold.
-Optimizing her strategy means setting her threshold u_T .

-- Characterize Sprint Distribution (§4.3).
-Given that each agent sprints according to her threshold u_T , the game characterizes population behavior.
-It estimates the expected number of sprinters n_S , calculates their demand for power, and updates the probability of tripping the breaker P'{trip} . - Check for Equilibrium.
+- -Optimize Sprint Strategy (Section 4.2).
+Given the probability of tripping the breaker P{trip} , each agent optimizes his or her sprinting strategy to maximize his or her performance.
+He or she sprints if performance gains from doing so exceed some threshold.
+Optimizing his or her strategy means setting his or her threshold u_T . - -Characterize Sprint Distribution (Section 4.3).
+Given that each agent sprints according to his or her threshold u_T , the game characterizes population behavior.
+It estimates the expected number of sprinters n_S , calculates their demand for power, and updates the probability of tripping the breaker P'{trip} . - -Check for Equilibrium.
 The game is in equilibrium if $P'{\text{trip}} = P{\text{trip}}$.
 Otherwise, iterate with the new probability of tripping the breaker.

-4.2 Optimizing the Sprint Strategy
+4.2.
+Optimizing the Sprint Strategy

-An agent considers three factors when optimizing her sprinting strategy: the probability of tripping the circuit breaker P{trip} , her utility from sprinting u, and her state.
-An agent occupies either the active (A), cooling (C), or recovery (R) state.
-To maximize expected value and decide whether to sprint, each agent optimizes the following Bellman equation.
+An agent considers three factors when optimizing his or her sprinting strategy: the probability of tripping the circuit breaker P{trip} , his or her utility from sprinting u, and his or her state.
+An agent occupies the active (A), cooling (C), or recovery (R) state.
+To maximize expected value and decide whether to sprint, each agent optimizes the following Bellman equation:

-$$V(u, A) = \max\{V_S(u, A), V{\neg S}(u, A)\}$$ (1)
+$$V(u, A) = \max\{V_S(u, A), V{\neg S}(u, A)\}.$$ (1)